nickscer/ModellingSystems/MA2MMS_ProjA_Gr1.md

 >

-${N}\mkern -8.2mu\textcolor{red}{{B}}$ The code used for figure 1 was also used to generate figure 4 by adding a `-0.2` harvesting to the `squirrely` function and the `V` vector field equation.
+${N}\mkern -8.2mu\textcolor{red}{{B}}$ The code used for figure 1 was also used to generate figure 4, by adding a `-0.2` harvesting to the `squirrely` function and the `V` vector field equation.

 # Conclusion

 Throughout this study, we have looked at the population dynamics of the red and grey squirrels in the UK.
 We have clearly illustrated the competitive dominance of the grey squirrel against the red squirrel and further looked at the impact that the numbers of grey squirrels have on the red squirrel population.
 The two share a very tense relationship and it is noticeable that the population of grey squirrels has a direct impact on the population of red squirrels.
 It is undoubtable that as the number of grey squirrels increases, the number of red squirrels decreases, but a variation of different schemes have been put in place to aid the growth of the red squirrel population in the UK.
 After incorporating a harvesting modelling scheme into the Lotka-Volterra model which reflects the many approaches that are being taken to increase the population of the red squirrel, and the results showed us some more information on this increase.
 We can see that by reducing the number of grey squirrels in the UK, the red squirrel population has the potential to grow by over 600,000 individuals.

 Our findings have emphasised the importance of these targeted control measures, including culling and habitat management to support the red squirrel conservation.
-These insights have provided actionable strategies for sustainable species management and highlight the value of mathematical modelling in the addressing of ecological changes in the environment.
+These insights have provided actionable strategies for sustainable species management, and highlight the value of mathematical modelling in the addressing of ecological changes in the environment.
 This goes to show that as much as putting these different plans into place, it is imperative that the numbers are studied to see if they are having a positive, negative effect or any impact at all.
 We can clearly see that the conservation methods that are being used for red and grey squirrels in having a positive impact on the red squirrel population and humanly managing the numbers of grey squirrels in the UK.

 \pagebreak